overblog/GraphQLBundle/docs/annotations/annotations-reference.md

 -   **name** : The GraphQL name of the input field (default to classnameInput )
 -   **isRelay** : Set to true if you want your input to be relay compatible (ie. An extra field `clientMutationId` will be added to the input)

+The corresponding class will also be used by the `Input Builder` service.
+A instance of the corresponding class will be use as the `input` value if it is an argument of a query or mutation. (see [The Input Builder documentation](input-builder.md)).

 ## @IsPublic